 There are basically 6 “right” keys you can press.
 Directional dodges, attack, and heal.
 By implementation under the hood, this is basically a QTE.
 But it is so well-disguised that it feels much less of a break.
 You’re used to cut scenes taking over the camera, this scene just doesn’t let the camera go afterwards.

 Note that I do recommend doing this carefully and sparsely.
 Randomly locking the camera can feel very disorienting.
-Horror games use this technique to great advantage to increase the player’s paranoia, by placing cameras in spots half-hidden behind things, slightly above or below the eye lines, to evoke the feeling of being watched.
+Horror games like the original Resident Evil use this technique to great advantage to increase the player’s paranoia, by placing cameras in spots half-hidden behind things, slightly above or below the eye lines, to evoke the feeling of being watched.
 But in general, you do not want to disorient your players in non-horror games.

 Another way to lock the user in without them noticing is by placing objects in the world that, when interacted with, start the QTE-that-is-not-a-QTE.
 For example the gun turret at the start of Saints Row IV: You jump into it, and as long as you sit in it, you can only move your gun and shoot.
 None of the other abilities work.
 But players don’t notice, because their gun is themed to look like the cockpit of a turret they are sitting in.

 Until Dawn, as a representative of traditional QTEs, on the other hand, interrupts the player, shows crosshairs over every enemy, and expects you to move your left stick until your crosshairs are over the desired enemy and then makes you press a button to shoot.

 This is basically the same thing, just that the UI in Saints Row and the buttons are what you will be using the entire game, and there is a natural way for the player to explicitly start the QTE, instead of it just pausing.

 So if you can get the player to get in a turret emplacement, the backseat of a car, or something else that obviously limits them in certain ways, you will still be writing identical game code, but it will feel so much more natural to the player.